 Background

-Extended-spectrum beta lactamase producing Enterobacteriaceae (ESBL-E) are a threat to human health, and lack of second line antimicrobials may render them untreatable in sub-Saharan Africa (sSA).
+Extended-spectrum beta lactamase producing Enterobacteriaceae (ESBL-E) are a threat to human health, and unaffordability of carbapenemsmay render ESBL-E infections untreatable in sub-Saharan Africa (sSA).
 Gut mucosal colonisation is thought to precede infection, making prevention of colonisation an attractive target for intervention, but the epidemiology of ESBL-E in sSA is poorly described.

 Objectives